- Home

 Tests to find cancer in the bowel

 The main test used to look for bowel cancer is a colonoscopy.
-Less commonly, some people have a CT colonography or flexible sigmoidoscopy.
+Less commonly used tests are CT colonography and flexible sigmoidoscopy.

 Learn more about:

 A colonoscopy lets your doctor look at the lining of the entire large bowel.
-Before the procedure, you will have a bowel preparation to clean your bowel.
-It is very important to follow the instructions – the cleaner the bowel is, the more likely it is that the doctor will see any polyps or other areas of concern.
+Before a colonoscopy, you clear out the bowel with a preparation.
+It’s very important to follow the instructions – the cleaner the bowel, the more likely it is that the doctor can see polyps or areas of concern.

 Most colonoscopies are done as day surgery at a hospital.
-On the day of the procedure, you will usually be given a sedative or light anaesthetic so you don’t feel any discomfort or pain.
-This will also make you drowsy and may put you to sleep.
-A colonoscopy usually takes about 20–30 minutes.
+On the day of the procedure, you will usually be given a sedative or light anaesthetic so you don’t feel anything.
+This will make you drowsy or may put you to sleep.
+A colonoscopy usually takes 20–30 minutes.

-During the procedure, the doctor will put a colonoscope (a flexible tube with a camera on the end) through your anus and up into the rectum and colon.
-Carbon dioxide or air will be passed through the colonoscope to inflate the colon and make it easier for the doctor to see the bowel.
+During the procedure, the doctor puts a colonoscope (a flexible tube with a camera on the end) through your anus and up into the rectum and colon.
+Carbon dioxide or air is passed through the colonoscope to inflate the colon and make it easier for the doctor to see the bowel.

-If the doctor sees any abnormal or unusual-looking areas, they will remove a sample of the tissue.
-This is known as a biopsy.
-They will also remove any polyps (polypectomy).
-A pathologist will examine the tissue or polyps under a microscope to check for signs of cancer and may look for specific gene changes (see Molecular testing).
+If the doctor sees abnormal-looking areas, including polyps, they will remove a sample of the tissue.
+This is called a biopsy.
+A pathologist looks at the sample under a microscope to check for cancer or specific gene changes.
+For more on this, see Genomic testing.

 Side effects

-You will need to have someone take you home afterwards, as you may feel drowsy or weak, and you shouldn’t drive for at least 24 hours after the procedure.
-The gas used to inflate the bowel during the test can sometimes cause bloating and wind pain.
-Rare complications include damage to the bowel (perforation), damage to the spleen or bleeding.
-Your doctor will talk to you about the risks.
+You may be weak or drowsy so someone will need to take you home afterwards.
+You won’t be able to drive until the day after your procedure.
+The gas used to inflate the bowel can sometimes cause bloating or wind pain.
+Rare complications include bleeding, or damage to the bowel (perforation) or spleen.
+Your doctor will explain the risks.

 Less commonly used tests